How to Glue a Jigsaw Puzzle

 Make sure to let your puzzle dry thoroughly before handling it!
 Some glue will take up to 4 hours to bond, seal and dry, but in most cases it is ready to be moved in about 2 hours.
 After drying, you should be able to pick up your puzzle - this time in one piece!
 Once it is dry you can use a ruler or spatula to separate the paper from the puzzle.

-Now you're saying, "How can I hang my puzzle on the wall?"
+Now you may say, "How can I hang my puzzle on the wall?"

 We generally recommend you find a locally Hobby Lobby, or a similar craft store, and ask them to do a “Dry Mounting” Basically they use a special piece of backer board that has heat sensitive adhesive that will glue your puzzle to the board instantly.
 Our local store only charges $12-15 to mount a 1000 piece puzzle.